-Interacting with a Child Who Has Autism or Asperger
+Interacting with a Child Who Has Autism Spectrum Disorder

-Children with an ASD begin to show symptoms of the condition at an early age, and the symptoms continue into childhood and adulthood.
-Doctors do not know why some children get an ASD.
+Children with an ASD begin to show symptoms of the condition at an early age, and the symptoms continue throughout childhood and adulthood.
+Health care providers do not know why some children get an ASD.
 It may be a combination of genes they are born with and something in their environment that triggers those genes.

 Children with an ASD have trouble relating to other people.
 They have difficulty making eye contact, often withdraw into themselves, and may seem uninterested in relating to family members.

-On the other hand, some children with Asperger syndrome may love talking at length with family members, friends, and even strangers about a subject they are obsessed with.
+On the other hand, some children with ASD may love talking at length with family members, friends, and even strangers about a subject they are obsessed with.
 The problem is that they may talk about it too long or to the exclusion of everything else and alienate their listeners.

 If you are a parent or grandparent of a child with an ASD, it can be heartbreaking if you feel like you just can't connect with him or her.
 But learning more about these disorders and what has helped others should help you and your relationship.

 Although ASD has no cure, there is hope through treatment.
 Many children are able to learn to communicate and interact.
 Health care providers and mental health experts have learned a lot about how to break through to these children.

 Here are some things we know about children with an ASD:

 They may not be able to read your nonverbal communications.
 They may not react to your smile or frown.